Skip to main content

 Did you know...
 Atlantic puffins often return to the exact same burrow year after year.
 Since they form long-term bonds with one another they may reuse the same nesting tunnel for decades.

 Puffins breed in colonies on remote coastal cliffs and islands around the UK, such as the Farne Islands, Skomer, Lundy, and Shetland.
 They nest in burrows, often digging their own or reusing those abandoned by rabbits, which will provide shelter from their predators and the harsh British weather.
-Here, they lay just one egg in Spring and where they will look after their puffling; the name for a baby puffin.
+Here, they lay just one egg in spring and will raise their puffling; the name for a baby puffin.
 Too cute!
-After 6 weeks of feeding their chick, the parents will return back to the sea spending months out in the North Atlantic by themselves.
+After 6 weeks of feeding their chick, the parents will return back to the sea, spending months out in the North Atlantic by themselves.

 As a seabird, Atlantic puffins are expert divers, using their wings to “fly” underwater and their feet for steering up to depths of 60m.
 However, they aren’t the greatest fliers as they have to beat their wings 300-400 times a minute just to stay in the air!
 They also have a tendency to ‘crash’ into the water or tumble onto grass.